GfSE/SpecIF/documentation/02_Concepts.md

 ![Versioning in SpecIF](./images/SpecIfVersioning.png)

 The figure above shows an example of the different versioning and revision scenarios in SpecIF on an example of a resource element.
 The resource element has the id "ABC".
-Each revsion of thies resource has the same id but different revision IDs and replaces references.
+Each revision of this resource has the same id but different revision IDs and replaces references.

 With this concept is it is possible to support the concepts of linear revisioning, branching, and merging.
 A typical application scenario is a data export of PLM data form a source data provider, parallel changes from multiple stakeholders and the reintegration of the data in the source data provider.